mvadari/xrpl-docs/Permissioned DEX XLS.md

 No, multiple offers would need to be placed for it to be in multiple domains.

+### A.7: Can direct IOU payments be permissioned?

+No, because they don't go through the DEX.
+The issuer and destination can be directly verified for compliance and trust.

 ## Appendix B: Alternate Designs

 Maybe mention the platonic ideal design here